cmu-delphi/delphi-epidata/docs/api/rvdss.md

 -   `nu`: Nunavut

 **`lab`:** The laboratories reporting lab tests.
-As a note, only Ontario, Quebec and occasionaly Saskatchewan have counts from dis-aggregated labs.
+As a note, only Ontario, Quebec and occasionally Saskatchewan have counts from dis-aggregated labs.

+-   **NOTE**: Over time, some laboratories were expanded and renamed:

+    -   CHEO -\> EORLA

+    -   Sunnybrook Women’s College HSC -\> Shared Hospital Laboratory

+    -   Toronto Medical Laboratory -\> University Health Network/Mount Sinai Hospital

 **`region`:** The provinces and territories are also sometimes aggregated into six geographic regions: